Emtunga: Pharmadule Emtunga AB

 In July 2001, Pharmadule AB officially merged with Emtunga International AB.
 The merger completed the two companies long-term relationship.
 Emtunga had been Pharmadule's exclusive manufacturer of modular pharmaceutical plants and the companies had operated extremely close during a period of fifteen years.
 In 2001 Flexenclosure is made a separate division of Pharmadule Emtunga and is now a stand-alone company based in Lidköping.

 In December 2003, 3i acquires Pharmadule Emtunga from IDI.
 Pharmadule Emtunga has 600 employees and conducts operations in Emtunga, Vara, Gothenburg and Stockholm.

 Emtunga Offshore AB

 On September 1, 2007, Pharmadule Emtunga AB has established its two operating divisions into two separate companies: Pharmadule AB and Emtunga Offshore AB.

 In October 2008 Emtunga Offshore AB applies for a company reconstruction.

 Emtunga Offshore AB decided on December 17, 2008 to apply for bankruptcy.
-This is the result of the company’s largest customer – MPF Corp.
-Ltd – having become insolvent and not being able to fulfill its commitments to Emtunga Offshore, amounting to approximately 100,000,000 SEK.
-It is also the result of the global financial crisis that has led to a weaker market climate and delayed projects.
+This is due to the company’s largest customer – MPF Corp.
+Ltd – having become insolvent and not being able to fulfill its commitments to Emtunga Offshore, amounting to approximately 100,000,000 SEK as well as the 2008 financial crisis.
 Emtunga Offshore has 140 employees in Arendal, Gothenburg and Emtunga, Vara.